twitchdev/issues/.github/ISSUE_TEMPLATE/chat-bug-report.md

 ---
-name: Chat Bug Report
+name: Chat and IRC
-about: A bug has been found with developer chat features.
+about: Report a bug related to third-party chat services.
 title: ''
 labels: 'product: chat'
 assignees: ''